 If you're searching for a tonal sound, for example a Lo-fi Hip Hop Guitar Loop, you may also want to select a specific key.
 To do this, either type the Key you'd like to choose (much like when selecting a BPM), or select it from the Audio Filters sidebar (Again, this isn't 100% necessary, since Loopcloud will automatically pitch the sounds to your desired key when you use the Auto-Key feature)

 If you're finding that adding more tags to your search isn't narrowing your results down, it may be that you have Wide Search Mode turned on.
-To change this, just navigate to the dropdown menu in the top-right corner of Loopcloud and click on Preferences.
-Turn the Narrow Search preference on:
+To change this, just navigate to the dropdown menu in the top-right corner of Loopcloud, hold down the ALT/Option key and click on Preferences.
+This will reveal the Advanced Preferences, where you can turn the Narrow Search preference on:

 If you have any further questions about Loopcloud at all please get in touch with our Support Team at email@example.com - we'd be more than happy to help.